Tidally induced spiral arm wraps encoded in phase space: N-body model

-Now we proceed to apply the FT to the signal in this simulation pursuing the measurement of the increase of frequency with time after the different perturbations.
+Now we apply the FT to the signal in this simulation pursuing the measurement of the increase in frequency with time after the different perturbations.
 We arbitrarily focus on the region around $\phi=\pi$ as in previous examples. \ff\ref{f_fL18} shows the amplitude of the FT for all times.
 In the top panel we show the FT done in $L_Z$ space and on the bottom we use $L_Z^{\frac{n-1}{n+1}}$, motivated by the discussion of \s\ref{s_fre} and the analytical formula \e\ref{e_invL}.
 We note that this approach assumes that the potential is of the power-law type with a well defined $n$ (constant with $R$), while this is not exactly the case for the model L18 (see for example \citealt{GrionFilho2021} for the circular velocity curve and frequencies).
 This is, however, a first exploration of the potential of this methodology and not a far off approximation to realistic Galactic potentials despite its simplicity.
 One could also do it by using the exact frequencies of the model, which is something we can try in the future.
 Here we explored different values of $n$ between -0.1 and 0.1 and found that, globally, $n\sim-0.1$ retrieve higher FT amplitudes.
 At certain times, in particular towards the end of the simulation, $n\sim0.1$ also returns large amplitudes.
 This could be due to a change of the orbital frequencies at later times.
-Here for simplicity we take as $n=-0.1$ (bottom panel in \f\ref{f_fL18}).
+Here for simplicity we show as $n=-0.1$ (bottom panel in \f\ref{f_fL18}).

-In \f\ref{f_fL18} an increase of signal can be seen coinciding with the pericentres (marked with red vertical lines) in both panels, but the signal seems clearer when the FT is done in ${L_Z}$.
+In \f\ref{f_fL18} an increase in signal can be seen coinciding with the pericentres (marked with white vertical lines) in both panels, but the signal seems clearer when the FT is done in ${L_Z}$.
 This could be a sign that we are not using the proper transformation to $L_Z$ as explained above.
 This makes the process of age dating the perturbations from the analytical formula difficult.
-In any case, it is still possible to see diagonal bands of frequency increasing linearly with time and starting at the first two pericenters.
-The FT amplitude also increases at times close to the last pericenters but we do not distinguish individual bands probably because of our time resolution and because the pericenters occur now very close in time and in the regime where bar effects start appearing.
+The poor signal might also be due to the resolution of the model.
+In any case, it is still possible to see diagonal bands of frequency increasing linearly with time and starting at the first two pericentres.
+The FT amplitude also increases at times close to the last pericentres but we do not distinguish individual bands probably because of our time resolution and because the pericentres occur now very close in time and in the regime where bar effects start appearing.